Morris Public Library

 “The Bear Reality” with Felicia A. E. Ortner, Connecticut Master Wildlife Conservationist, Wednesday, April 23, 6:30 PM

-“The Bear Reality” with Felicia A. E. Ortner, Connecticut Master Wildlife Conservationist, Morris Public Library, Wednesday, April 23, 6:30 PM Felicia Ortner, CT Master Wildlife Conservationalist and a bear enthusiast, will educate us on the facts about bears and help dispel myths and common misunderstandings.
+“The Bear Reality” with Felicia A. E. Ortner, Connecticut Master Wildlife Conservationist, Morris Public Library, Wednesday, April 23, 6:30 PM Felicia Ortner, CT Master Wildlife Conservationist and a bear enthusiast, will educate us on the facts about bears and help dispel myths and common misunderstandings.
 Bears, like so many animals, have become victims of misunderstandings that have been fueled by media, literature and word of mouth.
 On one hand, we think of them as vicious predators.
 On the other hand, ...

 Read More